Life Science: Brassica & Butterfly System

 - Order your Fast Plants seeds and butterfly eggs, and buy seeds for the Brassica Nursery from a local garden shop (radish, turnip, and/or mustard seeds).
 NOTE: You’ll need to plant the seeds about five days before the butterfly eggs arrive, so time their arrival accordingly.

 - Before the Fast Plant seeds arrive, build the Bottle Growing System, Light House, Brassica Nursery, and Brassica Barn.

-- When they arrive, plant Fast Plant seeds in the Bottle Growing System and place in the Light House.
+- When they arrive, plant the Fast Plant seeds in the Bottle Growing System and place it in the Light House.

 - On the same day or a few days earlier, plant the seed mix in the Brassica Nursery and place it in the Light House.

-- Follow instructions for the Brassica Nursery for hatching.
+- Follow the instructions for the Brassica Nursery for hatching.

 - Refer to the Side-by-Side Rearing and Care Calendar (PDF) for care instructions during the study period.

-Visit www.fastplants.org for in-depth information on the Brassica and butterfly.
+Visit www.fastplants.org for in-depth information on the Brassica and the butterfly.